GSA/digitalgov.gov/content/news/2020/12/2020-12-18-deceptive-design-how-to-identify-and-combat-consequence-design.md

 **What are some common types of hostile design?**

-* **Designer Myopia** occurs when we design from our own experiences, rather than solving actual problems.
+* **Designer myopia** occurs when we design from our own experiences, rather than solving actual problems.
 It also happens when designers do not consider user needs, and focus on their own preferences or motives.
-* **Attention Theft** inundates users with notifications or information trying to catch their attention.
+* **Attention theft** inundates users with notifications or information trying to catch their attention.
 If information comes from only one website or Listserv, it’s no problem, but we often receive unsolicited messages from many sources.
-* **Coercive Friction** pushes users to make counterintuitive decisions.
+* **Coercive friction** pushes users to make counterintuitive decisions.
-* **Guilt Friction** employs design patterns to reinforce guilt as a user retention strategy.
+* **Guilt friction** employs design patterns to reinforce guilt as a user retention strategy.

 Coercive and guilt friction are best explained with an example: